LaudRam/alx-system_engineering-devops/README.md

 * What is the shell prompt
 * How to use the history (the basics)

-### As well as; Navigation, Looking around, Manipulating files, working with commands, reading Man pagess, keyboard shortcuts on Bash and LTS
+### As well as: Navigation, Looking around, Manipulating files, working with commands, reading Man pagess, keyboard shortcuts on Bash and LTS